mdunlap1/mrfy/README.md

 one or more lines under it, each specifying an npi and being indented with one or more spaces (not tabs).

-Billing codes are similarly specified, by a non-indented line fiving the billing code type, followed by one or more billing codes of that type, each written on its own line and indented with one or more spaces (not tabs).
+Billing codes are similarly specified, by a non-indented line giving the billing code type, followed by one or more billing codes of that type, each written on its own line and indented with one or more spaces (not tabs).
 Instead of a billing code type, one can put an asterisk.